 Product description

-The TwinCAT Automation Interface enables the automatic creation and manipulation of TwinCAT XAE configurations via programming/scripting code.
-The automation of a TwinCAT configuration is available through so-called automation interfaces which can be accessed from all COM-capable programming languages (e.g. C++ or .NET) and also from dynamic script languages - e.g. Windows PowerShell, IronPython or even legacy VBscript.
-These automation interfaces are bound to the Visual Studio Automation Model and extend Visual Studio with TwinCAT3 features.
+TwinCAT XAE configurations can be automatically generated and edited via programming/script codes using the TwinCAT Automation Interface.
+The automation of a TwinCAT configuration is available thanks to Automation Interfaces, which can be accessed via all COM-capable programming languages (e.g. C++ or .NET) and also via dynamic script languages such as Windows PowerShell, IronPython or even the (obsolete) VBScript.
+These Automation Interfaces are linked to the Visual Studio automation model, a Visual Studio extended with TwinCAT 3 functions.

 Product description 1:

-TwinCAT Automation Interface enables an efficient engineering process by giving customers the possibility to automate the configuration of a full TwinCAT solution.
+The TwinCAT Automation Interface enables an efficient development process by offering customers the possibility to automate the configuration of a comprehensive TwinCAT solution.

-Traditionally, a machine configuration had to be manually adapted to each new project or had even to be created from scratch, which could not only involve a tremendous amount of engineering time and therefore costs but is also error-prone because of human mistakes.
+Previously, in the traditional engineering mindset, a machine configuration had to be manually adapted to each new project or even created from scratch, which not only meant a huge development effort associated with high costs, but was also accompanied by a considerable susceptibility to errors caused by human intervention.

 Product description 2:

-With TwinCAT Automation Interface, the process of adapting TwinCAT configurations to a new environment or even create new TwinCAT configurations from scratch can be automated according to the customers needs.
+Thanks to the TwinCAT Automation Interface, the process of adapting TwinCAT configurations to a new environment or even creating completely new TwinCAT configurations according to customer requirements can be automated.

 Product description 3: